 Rules for the development of software and systems should be established and applied to developments within the organization.

-Secure development is a requirement to build up a secure service, architecture, software and system.
-Within a secure development policy, the following aspects should be put under consideration:
+Secure development is a requirement to build up a secure service, architecture, software, and system.
+Within a secure development policy, the following aspects should be put into consideration:

 a) security of the development environment;

 b) guidance on the security in the software development lifecycle:

 - security in the software development methodology;

 - secure coding guidelines for each programming language used;

 e) secure repositories;

 h) developers’ capability of avoiding, finding and fixing vulnerabilities.